 Need some relaxation?
-These apps are the perfect choice for frequent travelers looking to find a moment of calm.
+These meditation apps are the perfect choice for those looking to find a moment of calm.

 Meditation has been used for thousands of years to enhance wellness, calm, and emotional health.
 It involves focusing thoughts on one reference point to reduce distraction and allow the brain to dwell on the present moment, rather than sort through the flood of thoughts that happen during a busy day.
 That focus point can be breathing, a physical sensation, or even a thought.